olya-chuchuk/DBMS/readme.txt

 Rest web service - also uses Spring (src/main/java/rest package) When you run web application, rest url are of format localhost:8082/dbms/rest list of links can be found in RestDatabaseController class.

+Reflection (src/main/java/reflection package):
+Uses Spring to create all beans.
+1. run Reflection class - choose which table you want to use, then which operation you want to apply.
+Choose only methods with parameters of primitive types or Strings.
+Otherwise you won't be able to type the parameters.

+RMI using rmiregister(src/main/java/rmi package):
+1. start rmiregister (type this command in console in folder /target/classes)
+2. run RmiServer - should print working to console
+3. run RmiClient - shows dbname, list of tables and prints specified table

 RMI/IIOP (src/main/java/rmi RmiDatabase & /iiop package):
 0. generate RmiServer_Stub.class